finos/common-domain-model/docs/change-control-guidelines.md

 ## Change Control Rules

 * Unless explicitly indicated otherwise, components of CDM (such as data types and functions) will be under change control once released into production.
-* Within multiple minor releases of a single major release, the following will not be changed:
+* Within multiple minor releases of a single major release, the following must be true:
   * Within business objects, any object that is valid in version M.N should be representable and valid in version M.N+1 .
     * For example, existing data fields may not be changed in type, reduced in cardinality, or removed, and new mandatory data fields may not be added.
-    * Change to the name of any model element (e.g. types, attributes, enums, functions or reporting rules) is prohibited
-    * Change to the DSL that results in any existing expression becoming invalid is prohibited
+    * Specific rules are described below in “Specific Backward Compatibility Rules”
     * All validations that pass in version M.N should also pass in version M.N+1
   * Function signatures may not be changed in such a way as to invalidate previous callers (e.g addition of new mandatory parameters, or removal/change of existing parameters.)
     * Change to the DSL that results in change to any of the generated code's public interfaces is prohibited
   * Test cases that passed in a prior version shall continue to work.
-  * We allow some minor exceptions to these rules for newly introduced functionality that may not be fully formed, as part of the PR process for defect corrections
+  * We allow some minor exceptions to these rules for newly introduced functionality that may not be fully formed, as part of the PR process for defect corrections.
-  * Functionality shall not be removed between major versions without advance notice
+  * Functionality shall not be removed between major versions without advance notice.
+(This can be done as part of the advance planning of a major version with SWG approval.

 Please note that full, bidirectional interoperability between minor versions is not required.
 If an application uses functionality in version M.N, it does not need to fully interoperate with version M.N-1, assuming that the older version does not include that functionality.
 However, if an application uses functionality found in version M.N, it should be able to interoperate with version M.N+1.

 ## Backward Compatibility